carbon-design-system/sveld/README.md

 | Svelte 5 (non-Runes) |     ✓     |
 | Svelte 5 Runes       |     ✓     |

-**Note** that generated `.d.ts` files extend `SvelteComponentTyped` from `svelte`, so TypeScript and the Svelte Language Server work whether consumers use Svelte 3, Svelte 4, or Svelte 5.
+Generated `.d.ts` files extend `SvelteComponentTyped` from `svelte`, so TypeScript and the Svelte Language Server work whether consumers use Svelte 3, Svelte 4, or Svelte 5.

 ---

-Given a Svelte component, `sveld` can infer basic prop types to generate TypeScript definitions compatible with the [Svelte Language Server](https://github.com/sveltejs/language-tools):
+From a Svelte component, `sveld` can infer basic prop types and emit definitions the [Svelte Language Server](https://github.com/sveltejs/language-tools) understands:

 **Button.svelte**